planetarium/NineChronicles/README.md

 where supply and demand are the greatest currency.

 Decentralized infrastructure has created new possibilities for online gaming, where communities can become the actual owners of an online world.
-By fully open sourcing the repositories for Nine Chronicles, players and developers alike can use any part of the game, from the beautiful bespoke 2D assets to in-game logic and code.
+By fully open-sourcing the repositories for Nine Chronicles, players and developers alike can use any part of the game, from the beautiful bespoke 2D assets to in-game logic and code.